kratisto/docs/pages/network/bring_your_own_ip/bring-your-own-IP/guide.en-gb.md

 We may refuse using IPs/AS with a bad reputation, and we reserve the right to stop announcing the IPs/AS if their reputation has a negative impact on OVHcloud's reputation.

-### You need to choose a campus <a name="chooseacampus"></a>
+### You need to choose a region <a name="choosearegion"></a>

-A campus can be viewed as a list of datacenters where an IP can be used.
+A region can be viewed as a list of datacenters where an IP can be used.

-You will need to choose one campus where your IP will be used.
-Once the delivery is done, you will be able to move any /24 size block obtained from the imported range to any OVHcloud services in the same campus as the one chosen at order time.
+You will need to choose one region where your IP will be used.
+Once the delivery is done, you will be able to move any /24 size block obtained from the imported range to any OVHcloud services in the same region as the one chosen at order time.

-Below is a list of current campuses:

-- RBX (Roubaix)
-    - rbx (1-8)
-- GRA (Gravelines)
-    - gra (1-3)
-- SBG (Strasbourg)
-    - sbg (1-5)
-- WAW (Warsaw)
-    - waw1
-- LIM (Limburg)
-    - lim (1,3)
-- ERI (Erith)
-    - eri1
-- BHS (Beauharnois)
-    - bhs (1-8)
-- SGP (Singapore)
-    - sgp1
-- YNM (Mumbai)
-    - ynm1
+To choose a region, please refer to the list of available regions accessible on [this page](https://www.ovhcloud.com/en/network/byoip/).

 ### You must prove ownership of the IP range <a name="proveownershipip"></a>